mcgonago/mymcp/README.md

 An agent for tracking GitHub and OpenDev development activities with automated status report generation.

+> [!NOTE]
+> **About the Activity Tracker Agent**
+> This implementation was *inspired by the excellent work of Francesco Pantano* in [`standup_mcp`](https://gitlab.cee.redhat.com/fpantano/standup_mcp).
+Francesco's innovative approach to automating standup reports using MCP and the `did` tool served as the catalyst for this implementation.
+While his project focuses on Slack integration using the `did` tool, our implementation adapts his core concepts for OpenStack Horizon development workflows.

 ### Features

 - **GitHub Activity Tracking**: Monitors PRs created/reviewed, commits, issues, and comments